janisirene/janisirene/README.md

 - 👋 Hi, I’m @janisirene
 - 👀 I’m interested in scientific research, especially in human vision and modeling human perceptual processes.
-- 🌱 I’m currently expanding my skills in data science, python, machine learning, and artificial intelligience.
+- 🌱 I’m currently expanding my skills in data science, machine learning, and artificial intelligience and extending my programming and analysis skills from Matlab to Python.

 <!---
 janisirene/janisirene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.